Britain Is Cutting Diplomats In Asia, Africa And The Americas To Put More In The EU Ahead Of Brexit

-The UK is cutting diplomats in Asia, Africa and the Americas to bolster the country's presence in remaining European Union states ahead of Brexit.
+The UK is cutting diplomats in Asia, Africa, and the Americas to bolster the country's presence in remaining European Union states ahead of Brexit.

-Despite the promise by foreign secretary Boris Johnson and other ministers of a "global Britain" outside the EU, the Foreign Office has revealed in evidence to the Commons’ foreign affairs committee that it is putting an additional 50 diplomats across Europe in the run-up to Brexit to strengthen bilateral relationships.
+Despite the promise by foreign secretary Boris Johnson and other ministers of a "global Britain" outside the EU, the Foreign Office has revealed in evidence to the Commons’ foreign affairs committee that it is putting in place an additional 50 diplomats across Europe in the run-up to Brexit to strengthen bilateral relationships.

-To pay for the additional staff across Europe, the department has had to make savings elsewhere, including making its processes more efficient in London and other locations.
-But it will also mean "staff savings in Asia Pacific, South Asia and Afghanistan, Americas and Africa," the Foreign Office said in written evidence to the committee, which is releasing a report on the future of the UK’s diplomatic relationship with Europe next week.
+To pay for the additional staff, the department has had to make savings elsewhere, including making its processes more efficient in London and other locations.
+But it will also mean "staff savings in Asia Pacific, South Asia and Afghanistan, Americas and Africa", the Foreign Office said in written evidence to the committee, which is releasing a report on the future of the UK’s diplomatic relationship with Europe next week.

 The additional staff are required in Europe because the UK’s presence in other EU capitals has diminished in the decades it has been a member of the union, particularly in the smaller states.
 Now, however, with each of those states having a say over Brexit, the UK government decided it needed to urgently boost its numbers across the continent.